lovecoffeeandcoding/Fruit-Tea-Pong/README.md

 ## About the project
+Experience pong in a unique version with fruits and tea.
+Choose an tasty fruit and show who is the number 1 fruit in the pong universe.
+The winner receives a trophy and a delicious fruit tea.
+Start your fruity pong adventure now!

+- Stunning 2D graphics
+- Brilliant sound effects
+- Many hours of gaming fun
+- Various fruits to choose from
+- 2 game modes.
+Play against human opponent or computer

 The project started with the motivation of learning game development with python.
 It is the first computer game I have programmed.
 Since I am a beginner, I decided to implement it without Object-oriented programming.
 In the next version I will implement it with Object-oriented programming.

 ## Built with